drae7299/Work_Day_Scheduler/README.md

 * Rows and collums to allow easy view and accessibility for user
 * Application allows local storage to save user data
 * App will persist user data to remain after the window is refreshed
+* Clickable Save Button to allow application to track tasks for day after refresh

 ### Screenshots